 FIRE MARSHAL DIVISION

 Seven full-time employees are included in this division.
 Two positions have been eliminated since 2009.
-Retirement is anticipated for the Deputy Fire Chief and the Plans Examiner in FY20 are reflected in the FY 21 budget.
+Retirement of the Deputy Fire Chief and the Plans Examiner in FY20 are reflected in the FY 21 budget.
 A Deputy Fire Marshal I position and a part-time Fire Safety Inspector position will replace the Plans Examiner position.
-A step increase has been scheduled for members of the IAFF bargaining unit and the Command staff on July 1, 2019.
-A longevity bonus was also approved in the contract.
-Employees not in the bargaining unit are scheduled to receive a step increase on January 1, 2020.
-Pension, health insurance and retiree health increase for this division, while the allocation for worker’s compensation decreases.
+A step increase has been scheduled for members of the IAFF bargaining unit and the Command staff on July 1, 2020.
+Employees not in the bargaining unit are scheduled to receive a step increase on January 1, 2021.
+Pension and health insurance allocations increase for this division, while the allocations for retiree health and worker’s compensation decrease.